giaat/learn-angular-node/README.md

 In order to handle error cases you can use [Boom](https://github.com/hapijs/boom).
 It is the HTTP error handling library developed by the Hapi team.

 If you want to debug your API you can use [Postman](https://www.getpostman.com/) which is available as a Chrome app or a Mac App.
-Prefer testing in your terminal?
-Check out [curl](https://curl.haxx.se/).
+If you prefer to test in your terminal, check out [curl](https://curl.haxx.se/).

 You can find some help in [Hapi's routing tutorial](http://hapijs.com/tutorials/routing) and in [Hapi's API](http://hapijs.com/api).

 Have you already finished section 1?
 If you do, remember to tag it before you go on to the next section.
-Please, refer to [Instructions](#instructions) if you forgot.
+Please, refer to the [instructions](#instructions) if you forgot.

-### Section 3 : As Mom said, "DO YOUR TESTS!"
+### Section 2 : As Mom said, "DO YOUR TESTS!"
 Now that we have a server which accepts HTTP requests and responds accordingly, we need to write __tests__!
 I hear you out already: "Buuuttt we already tested our server using Postman as you suggested in the last section!!!".
 I know, I know, that's what I said.
 But!
 Are you going to run these tests by yourself every time you want to make sure it is still working as intended?
 Let me ask again, __ARE YOU SURE__ you want to run these tests __every time__ you add a feature to your server to check that it didn't break something?

 ![How-about-no bear](http://i1.kym-cdn.com/photos/images/original/000/129/577/1a4.jpg)